Contempt of parliament: United Kingdom

+Contempt of Parliament consists of interference with parliamentary privilege and of certain acts that obstruct the house and its members in their business.
+The same rules as apply to the House of Commons apply to the House of Lords mutatis mutandis (i.e. with the necessary modifications).
 It is further contempt to bribe or attempt to bribe any member (and for any member to accept or solicit a bribe), to disrupt the sittings of the House or a committee—wherever it is sitting, to refuse to appear before a committee to testify, to refuse to answer any question put by a committee, to lie to a committee or to refuse to swear an oath (or make a solemn affirmation) when testifying, or to otherwise obstruct the business of the House.

-MPs accused of contempt of Parliament may be suspended or expelled.
+MPs accused of contempt of Parliament may be suspended or expelled, however expulsion is extremely rare.
 They may also be committed to the clock tower of the Palace of Westminster, although this practice has not been used since Charles Bradlaugh was detained in 1880.
+Since the passage of the Recall of MPs Act 2015, if an MP is convicted of certain crimes or suspended from Parliament for more than 10 days, they may face a recall petition and subsequent by-election.

 Strangers (those who are not members of the House) may be committed to prison during the life of the Parliament.
-The House of Lords has the power to fine as well as to order imprisonment for a term of years.
+The House of Lords has the power to fine as well as to order imprisonment for up to an indefinite term, with the ability to also stop that imprisonment at any time.